Kenny Dalglish: Newcastle United

 In January 1997, Dalglish was appointed manager of Premier League side Newcastle United on a three-and-a-half-year contract, taking over from Kevin Keegan.
 Dalglish guided the club from fourth position to a runner-up spot in May and a place in the new format of the following season's UEFA Champions League.
 He then broke up the team which had finished second two years running, selling popular players like Peter Beardsley, Lee Clark, Les Ferdinand and David Ginola and replacing them with ageing stars like John Barnes (34), Ian Rush (36) and Stuart Pearce (35), as well as virtual unknowns like Des Hamilton and Garry Brady.
 He also made some good long-term signings like Gary Speed and Shay Given.
 The 1997–98 campaign saw Newcastle finish in only 13th place and, despite Dalglish achieving some notable successes during the season (including a 3–2 UEFA Champions League win over Barcelona and an FA Cup final appearance against Arsenal), he was dismissed by Freddie Shepherd after two draws in the opening two games of the subsequent 1998–99 season, and replaced by former Chelsea manager Ruud Gullit.
 One commentator from The Independent has since written, "His 20 months at Newcastle United are the only part of Kenny Dalglish's career that came anywhere near failure".

 Celtic

 In June 1999 he was appointed director of football operations at Celtic, with his former Liverpool player John Barnes appointed as head coach.
-Barnes was dismissed in February 2000 and Dalglish took charge of the first team on an interim basis.
+Barnes was dismissed in February 2000 and Dalglish took charge of the first team on a temporary basis.
 He guided them to the Scottish League Cup final, where they beat Aberdeen 2–0 at Hampden Park.
 Dalglish was dismissed in June 2000, after the appointment of Martin O'Neill as manager.
 After a brief legal battle, Dalglish accepted a settlement of £600,000 from Celtic.